 In ways, we are all searching for Shangri-La in the sense of looking for a better life, or somewhere better to live it.
 This collection of stories recounts a few steps of Ron's path on this endless journey, and below is a sample story to whet readers' appetites.
 This story will occasionally change, but to read the entire collection, you'll need to buy it online at Kindle or Create Space.
-To listen to Ron reading this story, click on the play button on the audio player below (and switch on your speakers!).
+To listen to Ron reading this story, click on the play button on the audio player below.

 Windsurfing under London Bridge in Arizona.

 The sign materialized like a mirage from the heat haze of the Mohave Desert.
 'London Bridge' it stated, as innocently as if it were 'Joe's Diner'.
 Something was not quite right, and my foot reacted by easing off the throttle.
 My mind was drowsy after hours of straight driving through the featureless desert, and I struggled to identify my unease.
 Without any conscious decision, I found myself veering up the exit ramp and pulling up to the curb.

 I was on a ten-day exploration of the western US, on that day going from Los Angeles to the Grand Canyon.
 It was my kind of tour—a loose itinerary, every element of the already vague plan open to change.
 I hadn't noticed London Bridge marked on the map, but sure enough there it was, about twenty miles south on Highway 95, at the entrance to Lake Haversu City.
 So I set off towards it through the barren Arizona landscape, smiling to think of the strange things that some people do, like moving bridges from one side of the world to the other.